Marketing Ideas For Small Business: Digital Marketing in 2019

 Now ask yourself: how many times have you clicked through to an eye-catching Instagram page?
 How many times have you searched for a restaurant on your phone?
 How many times have you shared a video on Facebook?

 The answers to that first question and the following ones probably differ by a lot, don’t they?
-In 2018 and 2019, marketing is all about your digital presence.
+In 2019, marketing is all about your digital presence.
 Your customer base spends 69% of their media time on their smartphone.

 In other words, it pays nowadays to focus on your marketing techniques.
 Organic traffic is the name of the game, and you need to learn everything you can about how to drive it.